x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/ms-exch-setupreadiness-validosversion.md

 <sup>\*</sup> Requires Exchange Server 2016 Cumulative Update 3 or later.

-For more information, see [Exchange 2016 system requirements](../../plan-and-deploy/system-requirements-2016.md).
+For more information, see [Exchange Server system requirements](../../plan-and-deploy/system-requirements.md).

 Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612).